Whether owning or renting a building or office space, it pays to invest in and manage an energy-efficient work premises.

-For more information, see the Refrigeration guide.
+To read more, see the Refrigeration guide.

-- Fully insulated solid doors with seals on all sides.
+- fully insulated solid doors with seals on all sides

 The use of data centre services is growing as businesses expand their digital hardware resources, procure larger servers and increase online services.
 Office computers, servers and data centres can use up to 40% of the energy in office buildings.

-For more information see the Data centres guide.
+To read more, see the Data centres guide.

 Building management systems (BMS)

 Rapid reductions in costs, and improvements in sensors and monitoring systems, are making it more cost-effective to monitor energy.
 Improved data can be used for:

-For more information, see the Building management systems guide.
+To read more, see the Building management systems guide.

-As sunshine often coincides with business operating hours, most of this energy is consumed on site and payback on investment can be achieved in as little as 3 to 5 years.
+As sunshine often coincides with business operating hours, most of this energy is consumed on site and payback on investment can be achieved in as little as 3 years.